zotonic/zotonic/doc/manuals/site-anatomy.rst

 `database schemas` to support this.

-A database schema is basically another database inside your database: it's a namespace in which tables live.
-By default, your tables live in the namespace called `PUBLIC`, but it's quite easy to create another schema::
+A database schema is basically another database inside your database: it’s a namespace in which tables live.
+By default, your tables live in the namespace called `PUBLIC`, but it’s quite easy to create another schema::

   CREATE SCHEMA anothersite;